Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Basic principles

 These conditions are fully met in our experiment with one addition: in the presence of ellipticity in the pumping light during the scanning of the $B_x$ field, new features arise in the $S_T$ and $S_B$ signals - namely, rapid changes in the signal level, characterized by hysteresis.
-In this case, a stable change in the level is visible in the $S_B$ signal.
-In the absorption signal $S_T$ only transient processes that look like extremely narrow (1-2~nT) dips in background signal are visible (see Fig.~\ref{fig2}(a),(b)).
+In the $S_B$ signal, these rapid changes appear as switching between two stable levels.
+In the absorption signal $S_T$ only transient processes that look like extremely narrow (1-2~nT) dips in background signal are visible (see Fig.~\ref{fig3}(a),(b)).
 The hysteresis value decreases with increasing ellipticity, as well as with the appearance of additional magnetic fields.